-Resources on Justice, Mercy, and the Church
+Resources on Justice, Mercy, the Church, & the Bible

 “I could never myself believe in God, if it were not for the cross. . . .
 In the real world of pain, how could one worship a God who was immune to it?"